bruce-mccandless/rpi-temp-check/README.md

 A little c++ app to peg all cpu cores to increase board temp.
 How how high can it go?
 Toasty?

 # Installation:
-1. clone the repo
+1. Clone the repo
-2. compile
+2. Compile ->
    g++ primes.cpp -lpthread
 3. Get roasting!